 Mitford’s wickedly funny prose follows these characters through misguided marriages and dramatic love affairs, as the shadow of World War II begins to close in on their rapidly vanishing world.”

 Why you should check it out: Are you searching for another (and somehow rare) witty author?
 Take a closer look at Nancy Mitford’s The Pursuit of Love, first published in 1945.
 A fantastic Comedy of Manners you don’t want to miss.

 #20: Far From the Madding Crowd By Thomas Hardy

-Why you should check it out: I love this book not only for Hardy’s descriptive pastoral writing but for his passionate characters.
-There aren’t words for how much I adore Gabriel Oak and I think you will too.
-I’m glad that the latest film adaptation finally gave this romantic character his due.
+Why you should check it out: I love this book for Hardy’s descriptive pastoral writing and his passionate characters.
+There aren’t words for how much I adore Gabriel Oak; I think you will too.
+I’m glad the latest film adaptation finally gave this romantic character his due.

 #21: Miss Pettigrew Lives for a Day By Winifred Watson

 Goodreads Summary: “Miss Pettigrew, an approaching-middle-age governess, was accustomed to a household of unruly English children.
 When her employment agency sends her to the wrong address, her life takes an unexpected turn.